 Definitely.
 Smoking cigarettes can accelerate the development of macular degeneration, especially the “wet” form.
 So think twice before lighting your next cigarette.

 Early detection is critical since macular degeneration can at times be treated before symptoms even appear.
 This may delay, or at the very least —reduce the severity of the condition.

 Contact us today at Dr. Bock Low Vision, and Dr. Bock will perform a comprehensive eye exam to assess your eye condition and discuss your options.
 If diagnosed with macular degeneration, our staff will provide you with customized low vision glasses and other aids to help you make the most of your remaining vision.
-Dr. Bock Low Vision serves patients in San Gabriel Valley, San Fernando Valley, West Covina and Bakersfield, throughout California.
+Dr. Bock Low Vision serves patients in Fresno, Southern California, Pismo Beach and Bakersfield, throughout California.